|

 The applicant failed to prove corrupt collusion; procurement irregularities alone did not justify setting aside the contract.

-* Public procurement – Supply Chain Management – emergency procurement during COVID-19 – deviations from SCM and National Treasury notes – procedural irregularities do not alone prove corruption.
+Public procurement – Supply Chain Management – emergency procurement during COVID-19 – deviations from SCM and National Treasury notes – procedural irregularities do not alone prove corruption

-* Special Tribunal procedure – Rule 19 and s 9(3) SIU Act – evidentiary flexibility does not justify speculation or abandonment of proof obligations.
+Evidence – civil standard – inferential reasoning and circumstantial evidence – requirement of primary objective facts; limits to extended inference.
+Special Tribunal procedure – Rule 19 and s 9(3) SIU Act – evidentiary flexibility does not justify speculation or abandonment of proof obligations

-* Relief – setting aside contracts and disgorgement require proof of unlawful award or corrupt agreement, not merely irregular process.
+Relief – setting aside contracts and disgorgement require proof of unlawful award or corrupt agreement, not merely irregular process

 |